 - Benefit limit: This is the number of days or years that a plan will pay a benefit … not from now, but from the time the client gets sick.
 Benefit limits can vary from one year to lifetime coverage.
 The longer the benefit limit, the greater the protection but the higher the cost.

 - Inflation protection: Because nursing care costs are rising, clients need a way for their daily benefits also to increase over time.
 Otherwise, the policy may not adequately protect your client many years from now if he/she gets sick.
-Policies normally contain riders offering automatic daily benefit increases of 5 percent each year, either at “simple” or “compounded” rates, plus other options.
+Policies normally contain riders offering automatic daily benefit increases of up to 5 percent each year, either at “simple” or “compounded” rates, plus other options.

-- Elimination period: This can also be called a deductible, and is a period where clients pay out of their own pockets before a plan begins to pay.
+- Elimination period: This can also be called a deductible and is a period where clients pay out of their own pockets before a plan begins to pay.
 This period normally varies from 0 to 100 days, with the 100-day elimination period yielding the smallest premium.

-- Tax benefits of policy: Some or all of the premiums may be tax deductible depending on your filing status.
+- Tax benefits of policy: Some or all of the premiums may be tax-deductible depending on your filing status.
 Typically, the benefits of a plan are income tax-free.
 For specific details contact us and your tax advisor.

 Any Long Term Care Insurance policy should include the following features among others: